rdharini2001/Multi-View-Perception/README.md

 # Zero-Shot Pose Estimation and Tracking of Autonomous Mobile Robots - A Multi-Camera Multi-Robot Perception Framework
-This repo contains code, data and instructions to replicate the paper - 'A Multi-Camera Perception Framework for Zero-Shot Pose Estimation and Tracking of Autonomous Mobile Robots'.
+This repo contains code, data and instructions to replicate the paper - 'Zero-Shot Pose Estimation and Tracking of Autonomous Mobile Robots - A Multi-Camera Multi-Robot Perception Framework'.
 This work is divided into 5 phases - zero-shot robot pose estimation, pose uncertainty estimation, camera placement optimziation, data association for multi-camera multi-robot navigation and sensor fusion.
 Below is the overall framework proposed.
 We also provide instructions for model-based instance-level training for pose estimation to compare it wiith the proposed zero-shot pipeline.

 ![alt text](https://github.com/rdharini2001/Multi-View-Perception/blob/main/Zero_Pose.JPG)

 Please refer to this [repo](https://github.com/rdharini2001/Camera-Based-6D-Robot-Pose) for a comprehensive and more detailed explanation of various aspects of the framework that are not covered in the paper.

 # Zero-Shot Pose Estimation and Uncertainty Quantification
+1. Install colmap using the instructions given [here](https://colmap.github.io/install.html).
+Use the colmap GUI to create an SfM 3D represenation of the target robot.
+2. Replace the path of the query image with the actual path in ```zero_pose.py``` before executing the pipeline.
+3.

 # Instance Level Robot Pose Estimation (Optional)